jackdignamit/SOC-Automation-with-Wazuh-TheHive-and-Shuffle/README.md

 - - -

 ## 6️⃣ Configure ossec.conf configuration file
-When the Wazuh agent was installed earlier, it installed an OSSEC-agent directory in your VM's `Program Files (x86)` folder.
+When the Wazuh service was installed earlier, it installed an OSSEC-agent directory in your VM's `Program Files (x86)` folder.
-OSSEC agent is a hosted-based intrusion detection system (HIDS) component that runs on endpoints (such as your VM) to monitor and protect that host.
+OSSEC agent is a host-based intrusion detection system (HIDS) component that runs on endpoints (such as your VM) to monitor and protect that host.

-1. Navigate to your `Program Files (x86)\ossec-agent` directory and open the **ossec.conf** file in notepad.
+1. Navigate to your `Program Files (x86)\ossec-agent` directory on your Virtualbox VM and open the **ossec.conf** file in notepad.

 2. Scroll down to the log analysis section and delete the following eventchannel exclusion section: